egg24245/gradedproject1/README.md

 i also intend for the site to be eye catching in some regard while not being overbearing,i feel the addition of different appealing enviroments was a good one to assist in this.

-my first main focus was tackling the nav bar as i feared it would be difficult,it was.i intend to add a button that returns to the top of the page,perhaps another social media link and to achieve smooth scrolling
+my first main focus was tackling the nav bar as i feared it would be difficult,it was.i intend to add a button that returns to the top of the page,perhaps another social media link and to achieve smooth scrolling,also for the nav links to take me to designated places

+i now intend to use absolute positioning to overlay text onto an image